 Tropes, tropes everywhere, and not a fresh idea in sight.

-Joaquin Phoenix is still phenomenal—because he’s Joaquin Phoenix.
-The man could act his way out of a wet paper bag and make it look like an Oscar-worthy performance.
-But even the greatest actor can’t salvage a film that has nothing to say.
+Regardless of how you view him, Joaquin Phoenix is still phenomenal—because he is Joaquin Phoenix.
+The man could strut his way out of a wet paper bag and turn the act into an Oscar performance.
+Yet even the best of them all cannot salvage a film with no purpose.

-One scene that really encapsulates the film’s problems is when Arthur, mid-monologue about how the world is against him, suddenly starts dancing.
+One scene that really encapsulates the film’s issues is when Arthur, mid-monologue about how the world is out to get him, abruptly starts dancing.
 Again.
-The first film’s stairway dance was iconic—a moment of twisted self-actualization.
-In Joker 2, there are so many interpretive dance sequences that they lose all impact.
-At times, the film feels less like a psychological thriller and more like an experimental art piece about movement therapy.
+The original film’s stairway dance was legendary—a moment of perverse self-actualization.
+In Joker 2, there are so many interpretive dance numbers that they lose all significance.
+At some points, the film feels less like a psychological thriller and more like an art film on movement therapy.

-The supporting cast is largely forgettable, with new characters introduced only to serve as set dressing for Arthur’s continued unraveling.
-But the biggest tragedy?
-How little the film allows Phoenix to do beyond retreading old ground.
-Every performance choice he makes is something we’ve seen before, just slightly exaggerated.
+The supporting cast is largely forgettable, with new characters introduced just to drown as background for Arthur’s continued soap opera unraveling.
+But the greatest tragedy?
+Phoenix’s performance is constricted, as he is forced to cover familiar ground.
+Everything he does is something he’s done before, only in slight increments, more exaggerated.

 Direction & Cinematography: Style Without Substance